shubham4104/shubham4104.github.io/_teaching/2023-fall-teaching-CSE101.md

 location: "San Diego, CA, USA"
 ---

-This section outlines my experience as a Teaching Assistant for the undergraduate course **CSE 101: Design and Analysis of Algorithms** under Professor Miles Jones at the University of California, San Diego during the Fall 2023 term.
+This section outlines my experience as a Teaching Assistant for the undergraduate course **CSE 101: Design and Analysis of Algorithms** under Professor Quang Bach at the University of California, San Diego during the Fall 2023 term.

 Introduction to CSE 101
 ======